-While President Trump has been critical of the #MeToo movement, the judiciary's response has been more tepid.297 In December 2017, Chief Justice Roberts announced an initiative to ensure there are proper procedures in place related to sexual harassment in the federal judiciary.
-298 Despite this pronouncement, employees filing sexual harassment claims face an uphill battle in federal court.
+announced an initiative to ensure there are proper procedures in place related to sexual harassment in the federal judiciary.
+303 Despite this pronouncement, employees filing sexual harassment claims face an uphill battle in federal court.
 When seeking legal counsel, employees are often told that multiple witnesses are needed to establish credibility.
 If a plaintiff can find an attorney, he or she often bears the cost rather than the attorney taking the case on a contingent fee basis.
 Getting past summary judgment also presents a problem.
-A study found that when an employer files a motion for summary judgment in federal court on a sexual harassment claim, the majority of time it is granted in part or in full; in some federal jurisdictions, up to 94% of claims are dismissed.299 Despite the "factually intensive nature" of these cases, which requires a jury to decide, federal judges, most of whom are male, are "taking the place of juries and deciding what they think is evidence."300 Questions about how the federal judiciary will address sexual harassment in the future continue after Judge Alex Kozinski of the Ninth Circuit retired in December 2017 amid sexual harassment allegations and the appointment of Justice Brett Kavanaugh to the Supreme Court.
-301
+A study found that when an employer files a motion for summary judgment in federal court on a sexual harassment claim, the majority of time it is granted in part or in full; in some federal jurisdictions, up to 94% of claims are dismissed.304 Despite the "factually intensive nature" of these cases, which requires a jury to decide, federal judges, most of whom are male, are "taking the place of juries and deciding what they think is evidence."305 Questions remain about how the federal judiciary will address sexual harassment in the future continue after Judge Alex Kozinski of the Ninth Circuit retired in December 2017 amid sexual harassment allegations and the appointment of Justice Brett Kavanaugh to the Supreme Court, who was also accused of sexual misconduct.306